practicalli/spacemacs/snippets/add-your-own-snippets.md

 `M-x yas-load-snippet-buffer-and-close` also loads the new snippet into the correct major mode and kills the snippet buffer (prompting to save first if necessary).

 > #### Todo::PR for yasnippet key bindings
-> `SPC x s` key bindings for yasnipet commands in Spacemacs.
+> `SPC x s` key bindings for yasnippet commands in Spacemacs.
 > `SPC x s e` to edit an existing snippet (`yas/visit-snippet-file`).
 > `SPC x s c` to create a snippet.
 > `SPC x s t` to try a snippet.